Payment API Documentation

 Hosted Payment API

-Create secure, hosted payment pages that handle sensitive payment data.
-Perfect for businesses that want to minimize PCI compliance requirements.
+Create secure, hosted payment pages that handle sensitive card data collection.
+Perfect for businesses that want to minimize PCI compliance requirements while maintaining full control over customer experience.

 PCI Compliant